biya-coin/biyaliquid-docs/.gitbook/defi/tokens/inj-coin.md

 #### 3. Medium of Exchange

 BIYA is used as the default asset to facilitate the purchase and sale of goods and services between parties on the blockchain.
 Common examples of this are paying for transaction fees (gas), buying/selling NFTs, paying for trading fees, or depositing the asset as collateral.
-While most goods and services can be denominated in any asset, all transaction fees incurred on Biyachain are paid in BIYA.
-Additionally, all protocol revenue generated by applications leveraging Biyachain’s shared liquidity layer via the exchange module is accumulated in BIYA.
+While most goods and services can be denominated in any asset, all transaction fees incurred on Biya Chain are paid in BIYA.
+Additionally, all protocol revenue generated by applications leveraging Biya Chain’s shared liquidity layer via the exchange module is accumulated in BIYA.

 #### 4. Exchange dApps Incentives